 It’s important to always support each other.
 To be inclusive, encouraging and ultimately keep the running community’s perspective fresh.

-What are you most looking forward to about this year’s The Vitality Big Half?
+What are you most looking forward to about this year’s event?

 I am truly looking forward to seeing my fellow runners throughout and soaking up the atmosphere once more.
 I think it will be even more special considering the year we’ve had and I for one can’t wait!